SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     Add elsewhere: declarations (declarations --> declaration declarations-OPT)

-    Is it really the case that you can declarations other than enum-element-declaration inside an enum-body?
+    Is it really the case that you can have declarations other than enum-element-declaration inside an enum-body?
 If not, we should replace enum-body with: enum-body --> ``{`` enum-element-declarations-OPT ``}``.

+    Also, do we need to modify the grammar to allow for raw values?

     Discuss with the compiler team: in the enum-case, ('->' type)? doesn't match what the REPL
     expects: